 With those goals in mind, we begin our 7-day adventure on the Caribbean coast of St Lucia.

 As with any good island trip, we start at the beach.
-We’re staying right on the sand, and there’s sun loungers and a hammock waiting for us when we arrive.
+We’re staying right on the sand at Sugar Beach, and there’s sun loungers and a hammock waiting for us when we arrive.
 We make good use of them throughout our stay, quickly achieving our relaxation goal.

 But there’s more to the beach than just sand, and in addition to reading and reposing we swim, snorkel, and watch the aforementioned sunset.
 The seaside scenery in St Lucia is hard to beat, and by the time our first day is over we’re convinced that this is the most beautiful Caribbean island we’ve ever traveled to.